 1. Getting a Trading Education

-For example, if you only intend to buy and hold long-term positions in penny stocks, looking at daily technical indicators may not be too necessary.
-However, if you wish to swing trade or buy and sell penny stock in a short time frame, using these indicators will be crucial to trading.
-Either way, understanding what makes the market and specific penny stocks go up and down is extremely important.
+For example, looking at daily technical indicators may not be necessary if you only intend to buy and hold long-term positions in penny stocks.
+However, if you wish to swing trade or buy and sell penny stock quickly, using these indicators will be crucial to trading.
+Understanding what makes the market and specific penny stocks go up and down is extremely important.

-And, there are plenty of online resources that allow you to get a trading education.
-But, beware that this is not a five-minute process.
+And plenty of online resources allow you to get a trading education.
+Beware that this is not a five-minute process.
 Learning the ins and outs of buying penny stocks takes time and dedication.
 You wouldn’t trust a surgeon who learned how to perform surgery in a few days?
-So why would you trade with a lack of knowledge on what to look for?
+So why would you trade without knowledge of what to look for?

 2. Understanding Volatility as an Advantage

 Volatility is one of the main benefits that penny stocks can offer.
-Because stocks under $5 move up and down so frequently, many traders use these securities as a way to secure short-term gains.
-However, on the other hand, volatility can be a major downside for those who don’t know how to use it.
-When first trading penny stocks, it can be easy to watch your portfolio go from green to red very quickly.[Read More] 3 Penny Stocks To Watch Before Friday If You Like Volatility
+Because stocks under $5 move up and down frequently, many traders use these securities to capitalize on short-term gains.
+However, on the other hand, volatility can be a significant downside for those who don’t know how to use it.
+When first trading penny stocks, it can be easy to watch your portfolio go from green to red quickly.[Read More] 3 ‘Must Haves’ For Penny Stocks to Be Worth Investing In

-While we like to think that penny stocks trade-off of fundamentals alone, in reality, speculation accounts for the majority of moves that a penny stock will make.
+While we like to think that penny stocks trade on fundamentals alone, in reality, speculation accounts for most of the moves that a penny stock will make.
 Because of this, having access to real-time news software will always be your best friend.
-In addition, investors can look at the industry a penny stock is in, and see what that specific market is doing in the present and the future.
+In addition, investors can look at the industry a penny stock is in and see what that specific market is doing in the present and the future.
 This is the best way to avoid unexpected moves in your portfolio.

-Additionally, there is a wide range of technical indicators that investors should understand.
+Additionally, investors should understand a wide range of technical indicators.
 This plays into the section above on having a trading education.
-So, if you can combine technical indicators with an understanding of speculation, finding penny stocks to buy can be easier than previously imagined.
+So, if you combine technical indicators with an understanding of speculation, finding penny stocks to buy can be easier than previously imagined.

 3. Creating a Penny Stock Watchlist